 The grand secretaries, on the other hand, fiercely objected to elevating Zhu Houcong's family to imperial status and would rather see the new emperor resign.
 But the emperor was not inclined to abdicate and the grand secretaries could not well force him to do so on grounds of not being legitimate, because they were the ones that had selected him!

 It came to a confrontation in October 1521 when Zhu Houcong's mother arrived from Zhongxiang to a city just outside Beijing.
 Here she learned that she would be received with rituals appropriate for a princess and not an empress dowager.
 She therefore decided to return home.
 When Zhu Houcong learned this he expressed his intention to abdicate and return to Zhongxiang with his mother.

-The grand secretaries finally compromised and bestowed imperial titles to Zhu Houcong's father, mother and grandmother under the seal of the Empress Dowager.
+Being at odds with most of the Ming court, the grand secretaries finally accepted a limited compromise and bestowed imperial titles to Zhu Houcong's father, mother and grandmother under the seal of the Empress Dowager.
 The emperor's mother now entered the capital as an empress dowager.

-A fire in February 1522 aided the grand secretaries in having the emperor temporarily suspend his family's imperial status; it all came to a final clash on 14 August 1524 when hundreds of court officials demonstrated against the emperor's edict to irrevocably reinstate his family's imperial status.
+A fire in February 1522 aided the grand secretaries in having the emperor temporarily suspend his family's imperial status.
+The procrastination came to a final conclusion on 14 August 1524 when hundreds of court officials demonstrated against the emperor's edict to irrevocably reinstate his family's imperial status.
 The demonstrators were thrown in prison, many were beaten, some died and the rest were dismissed from their posts.
 The emperor's edict stood.

 Such brutal handling of dissidents became the hallmark of the Jiajing Emperor's reign.